Evander Holyfield vs. Alex Stewart II: The fight

 In contrast to their thrilling 1989 fight, Holyfield controlled almost the entire fight as Stewart offered little offense.
 A right uppercut landed by Holyfield towards the end of the first round opened a cut beside Stewart's left eye, though it was not as severe as the cut he suffered in the 1989 fight.
 The fight would go the full 12 rounds with Holyfield winning lopsidedly on all three of the judge's scorecards with 2 scores of 118–110 and one score of 119–109.

+Aftermath

-Emmanuel Steward blamed the lackluster fight on Stewart, stating "He acted like he didn't want to fight.
+Steward blamed the lackluster fight on Stewart, stating "He acted like he didn't want to fight.
 I was looking for this great war, I was nervous.
 Then he comes out and looks like he wants to go to bed."
 Stewart was also critical of his own performance.
 "Of course this wasn't one of my better performances, I couldn't throw punches, I couldn't get off.
 I thought I could fight a defensive fight until about the sixth round and then try to go for the kill, but I couldn't get any combinations or anything at all.
 I have to apologize to everyone because I did not fight a very good fight."